ezhes/OSXMessageProxy/Pods/GRDB.swift/README.md

 Given a fetch request, and a type that adopts the [RowConvertible](#rowconvertible-protocol) protocol, such as a subclass of the [Record](#record-class) class, a FetchedRecordsController is able to track changes in the results of the fetch request, notify of those changes, and return the results of the request in a form that is suitable for a table view or a collection view, with one cell per fetched record.

-See [GRDBDemoiOS](DemoApps/GRDBDemoiOS) for an sample app that uses FetchedRecordsController.
+See [GRDBDemoiOS](DemoApps/GRDBDemoiOS/GRDBDemoiOS) for an sample app that uses FetchedRecordsController.

+See also [RxGRDB](http://github.com/RxSwiftCommunity/RxGRDB), an [RxSwift](https://github.com/ReactiveX/RxSwift) extension, for a reactive way to track request changes.

 - [Creating the Fetched Records Controller](#creating-the-fetched-records-controller)
 - [Responding to Changes](#responding-to-changes)